jkriste/Perk-by-Daylight/README.md

 * `-debug` This will output optional dialog to the console and is often used to "debug" the program.
 Very verbose.
 * `-nocolor` This will disable coloring on the console and will make it harder to read.
 Perk by Daylight uses Jansi to output color and works with Windows Command Prompt.

+*Note: These optional command arguments have been moved to the config file and will no longer work next pre-release.*

 ## About

 ### Notes